yetulaxman/linux-2/_lectures/00-StudyTips.md

 your notes to GitHub every now and then.
 Bash history keeps all the commands that you typed, but it also keeps the ones that did not work...

-# Bash-fu attitude!

-Do not settle with the first solution.
-Your next solution can be more obvious and succint.

-In practice, if you receive a shell script from a colleague, do not expect it to work for you out of the box.
-As is, it will not work for your colleague either, most likely.
-Instead, take it as very valuable documentation, and while fixing the details, develop it to make it just a little bit more concise, obvious and beautiful.